jiez-osu/answer-triggering/README.md

-# answer-triggering
+# GAT : Group-level Answer Triggering
-Our paper "An End-to-End Deep Framework for Answer Triggeringwith a Novel Group-Level Objective" is accpeted by EMNLP 2017.
+This repository contains source code for paper "An End-to-End Deep Framework for Answer Triggeringwith a Novel Group-Level Objective" is accpeted by EMNLP 2017. ([paper](https://www.aclweb.org/anthology/D17-1131))

 ## Dataset preparation
 We use the [WikiQA](http://research.microsoft.com/en-US/downloads/4495da01-db8c-4041-a7f6-7984a4f6a905/default.aspx) data set.